 Because they are both Perceiving types and generally don’t plan too far ahead, INFPs and INTPs can usually adapt to change easily.
 Their open-mindedness and positive attitudes help keep others grounded in new situations.

-INFPs and INTPs need to seek to understand what brings stress to the other type and should try to avoid causing stress when possible.
+INTP and INFP types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 INFPs should avoid forcing INTPs into an emotionally difficult situation.
 However, INTPs should be willing to help INFPs by listening to and reassuring them as they express how they feel.

-INFPs and INTPs can encourage and motivate each other in their personal and professional lives.
+INTP and INFP types can encourage and motivate each other in their personal and professional lives.

 INFPs can help motivate INTPs by appreciating their logical decision making and surprising them with a creative experience, like an exotic dinner.